 The trustee will notify you of any termination and sell any remaining securities.
 The trustee will send your final distribution to you within a reasonable time following liquidation of all the securities after deducting final expenses.
 Your termination distribution may be less than the price you originally paid for your units.
-When the trust terminates, you may be able to roll your investment into a subsequent series of the trust at a reduced sales charge as described under "Rollover" below.
+When the trust terminates, you may be able to roll your investment into a subsequent series of the trust as described under "Rollover" below.